-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Riverton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Riverton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riverton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Riverton who work in office and administrative support (13.48%), sales jobs (11.04%), and food service (10.26%).

 The per capita income in Riverton in 2010 was $24,482, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
 This equates to an annual income of $97,928 for a family of four.
 However, Riverton contains both very wealthy and poor people as well.